ecds/WesleyWorks/README.md

 If all goes well, you should be able to see the app running in the container at [localhost:8080](http://localhost:8080).

 When you make changes to the code, you will need to stop the container and rebuild it.

-The "ADMIN_PASSWORD=security!" bit sets an environment variable used when starting eXist.
-This can be whatever you want.